UniversityInternationalComing to Hannover

 • Current place of residence within the EU

-Stay comprising a maximum period of 360 days are covered via the health insurance provider at your current place of residence within the EU.
+Stays comprising a maximum period of 360 days are covered via the health insurance provider in your current place of residence within the EU.
 You only need your European health insurance card.

 If you intend to undertake paid employment in Germany, please check whether the health insurance provider in your home country covers this.
 Regulations may vary depending on the country.